 Example Answer 3: Care Workers

 As a care worker, my role involves providing daily support to individuals with dementia.
 This includes helping with personal hygiene, meal preparation, and mobility.
-I also offer companionship and emotional support, which is crucial in reducing feelings of isolation and loneliness.
+I also offer companionship and emotional support, which is important in reducing feelings of isolation and loneliness.
 Building strong relationships with the individuals I care for enables me to better understand their needs and provide personalised care.
 My goal is to enhance their quality of life by promoting independence and dignity.

 Example Answer 4: Family Members and Carers

 Family members often act as primary carers for individuals with dementia.
 They provide continuous care and support, managing daily tasks, medications, and medical appointments.
 Secondary carers, such as friends or extended family, provide additional support, allowing the primary carer to take breaks and avoid burnout.
 Carers’ support groups also play a significant role by offering emotional support, sharing practical advice, and sometimes providing respite services.
-This network of care is crucial for sustaining the well-being of both the individual with dementia and their carers.
+This network of care is important for sustaining the well-being of both the individual with dementia and their carers.

 Example Answer 5: Voluntary Organisations and Charities